GencoreOperative/ffmpeg-video-chapters/README.md

 chapters.sh <video>
 ```

-If you prefer to invoke the Docker image directly, then use the following command:
+If you prefer to invoke the Docker image directly from source, then use the following command:

 ```
 docker run -v "$PWD:/data" --rm $(docker build -q .) <video>